-We may work hard as parents to instill certain virtues when our kids are children—and then see it all contradicted and put at risk later when they are drawn into a corrupting sexual culture.
+We may work hard as parents to instill certain virtues when our kids are children—and then see it all contradicted and perhaps put at risk later when they are drawn into a very different sexual culture.

 The Effects of Porn: An Experimental Study

 There are still some people who will say the jury is out on whether pornography can cause harm.
 That’s increasingly difficult to maintain in the light of the research.